Doing your library research off-campus? Click here for more information about accessing electronic articles from off-campus.

 If you need to find out if we have the latest issue of a journal in print: To see what issues of a journal the Library has received,

-When you have found the items you want to check out, take them to the Circulation Desk to check them out.
+To check out materials: take them to the Circulation Desk.
 Your UC Berkeley photo ID card is your library card.

 If you already have the information below...how do you find the whole article?